ZhiwenZhong/zhiwenzhong.github.io/README.md

 ### **Reseach Experiences**
 ------------
-[04/2022] Atomic Detailed Understanding of TREM2 and DAP12 Transmembrane Domain Gives Insights toAlzheimer’s Disease Drug Discovery
+[04/2022] Atomic Detailed Understanding of TREM2 and DAP12 Transmembrane Domain Gives Insights to Alzheimer's Disease Drug Discovery

 [10/2021] Dynamics Changes of XylE using HDX-MS